-Claim numbers Claims for damages - reporting quarter basis
+Claims for damages - reporting quarter basis

 - This chart shows the total number of claims for damages made by reporting quarter.
 It includes non-minor claims with whole person impairment (WPI) less than or equal to 10 percent, WPI greater than 10 percent, as well as claims with an undetermined WPI - The number of claims for damages continued to trend upwards until 2021Q2.
-However, the number of claims lodged for damages has decreased in reporting quarters 2021Q3 to 2022Q2 to between 700 - 730 claims per quarter.
-This may be attributed to the most recent COVID-19 lockdown - > The number of claims for damages has increased to around 800 claims in reporting quarter 2022Q3 - Overall, the number of claims for damages shows an upward trend, and the number of claims reported should continue to increase before stabilising, as more claims continue to pass the 20 month key legislative milestone - > The timing of claim lodgements appears to be volatile due to interaction between different accident years, all at different development stages - > Once the number of claims for damages stabilises, approximately 800 1,000 claims are expected to be reported per quarter.
+However, the number of claims lodged for damages has decreased in recent reporting quarters to between 700 730 claims per quarter.
+This may be attributed to the most recent COVID-19 lockdown - Overall, however, the number of claims for damages shows an upward trend, and the number of claims reported should continue to increase before stabilising, as more claims continue to pass the 20 month key legislative milestone - The timing of claim lodgements appears to be volatile due to interaction between different accident years, all at different development stages - ▶ Once the number of claims for damages stabilises, approximately 800 1,000 claims are expected to be reported per quarter.

-Claim numbers All claims - accident quarter basis
+All claims - accident quarter basis

-1st accident Reported to date 13,805
+1st accident Reported to date 13,797

-year (13 months) Expected ultimate 13,830
+year (13 months) Expected ultimate 13,832

-2nd accident Reported to date 12,845
+2nd accident Reported to date 12,818

-year Expected ultimate 12,930
+year Expected ultimate 12,932

-3rd accident Reported to date 10,788
+3rd accident Reported to date 10,733

-year Expected ultimate 10,963
+year Expected ultimate 10,935

-4th accident Reported to date 9,568
+4th accident Reported to date 9,444

-year Expected ultimate 9,926
+year Expected ultimate 9,853

-5th accident Reported to date 6,901
+5th accident Reported to date 4,111

-year Expected ultimate 11,631
+year Expected ultimate 11,811

 - This chart shows the total number of claims reported to date by accident quarter - Earlier accident periods are more developed, and more recent accident quarters still have a number of incurred but not yet reported (IBNR) claims - The table on the top right shows the actual number of claims reported for each accident year, starting from the first accident year (1 Dec 17 to 31 Dec 18) to the fifth accident year (1 Jan 22 to 31 Dec 22), compared to their expected ultimate claims.
-The ultimate for the fifth accident year is determined using the expected ultimate claims for 2022Q1 to 2022Q3, and an average of prior quarter ultimate claim numbers across the first and second accident years noting that the third and fourth accident years were impacted by COVID-19 - The observed drop in projected ultimate claims in 2020Q1 and 2020Q2 is due to a reduction in exposure during the COVID-19 lockdown in NSW.
+The ultimate for the fifth accident year is determined using the expected ultimate claims for 2022Q1, and an average of prior quarter ultimate claim numbers across the first and second accident years noting that the third and fourth accident years were impacted by COVID-19 - The observed drop in projected ultimate claims in 2020Q1 and 2020Q2 is due to a reduction in exposure during the COVID-19 lockdown in NSW.
 2020Q2 was most heavily impacted, as traffic reduced for the months of April, May and June 2020.
-This has led to lower ultimate claims projected for 2020Q2 - > The significant reduction in 2021Q3 ultimate claims is attributed to reduced exposure during the most recent lockdown - Ultimate claims for accident quarters 2021Q4 to 2022Q3 are expected to be higher compared to 2021Q3 due to an increase in exposure but still at a level that is lower than earlier accident quarters in 2021.
+This has led to lower ultimate claims projected for 2020Q2 - ▶ The significant reduction in 2021Q3 ultimate claims is attributed to reduced exposure during the most recent lockdown - Ultimate claims for accident quarters 2021Q4 and 2022Q1 and 2022Q2 are expected to be higher compared to 2021Q3 due to an increase in exposure but still at a level that is lower than earlier accident quarters in 2021.

-Claim numbers All statutory benefit claims - accident quarter basis
+All statutory benefit claims - accident quarter basis

-1 st accident Reported to 12,277

-year (13 date 12,211
+1st accident year (13 Reported to date 12,271

-Expected 10.070

-months) ultimate 12,278
+months) Expected ultimate 12,273

-Reported to

-2nd accident date 11,454
+2nd accident Reported to date 11,438

-date

-year Expected 11,471
+year Expected ultimate 11,469

-ultimate 11,111

-Reported to 0.011

-3rd accident date 9,911
+3rd accident Reported to date 9,890

-vear Expected
+year Expected ultimate 10,003

-, ultimate 9,998

-446 Reported to 8,746

-4th accident date -, -
+4th accident Reported to date 8,670

-year Expected 8,928
+year Expected ultimate 8,880

-ultimate 0,920

-Reported to 6.0.67

-5th accident date 6,367
+5th accident Reported to date 3,767

-year Expected
+year Expected ultimate 10,517

-year 10,444

-ultimate